dbacinski/Android-Testing-With-Kotlin/docs/Unit-Testing-Mockito.md

 ## Testing Interactions

 Unfortunately oftentimes object do not expose almost any state but it forwards processing to it’s dependencies.
-This is very common case in MVP architecture in which Presenter do not return any values from its methods but rather invokes callbacks on View interface.
-Take a look at [LoginPresenter](/app/src/main/kotlin/com/example/unittesting/login/presenter/LoginPresenter.kt) which exposes method `public void attemptLogin(LoginCredentials loginCredentials)`.
-There is no return type but when we will look at its implementation then we will see that method `onLoginSuccessful()` from [LoginView](/app/src/main/kotlin/com/example/unittesting/login/presenter/LoginView.kt) is invoked when login is successful.
+This is very common case in MVP architecture in which `Presenter` do not return any values from its methods but rather invokes callbacks on a `View` interface.
+Take a look at [LoginPresenter](/app/src/main/kotlin/com/example/unittesting/login/presenter/LoginPresenter.kt) which exposes method `void attemptLogin(LoginCredentials loginCredentials)`.
+There is no return type but when we will look at its implementation then we will see that it invokes method `onLoginSuccessful()` on [LoginView](/app/src/main/kotlin/com/example/unittesting/login/presenter/LoginView.kt) only when login is successful.
 So the only way to check if login was successful is to check if method `onLoginSuccess()` was actually called.
 ```java
 public class LoginPresenter {